genericmilk/cooker/README.md

 Cooker is a composer package that really quickly and easily takes smaller files, such as `.less`, `.scss`, `.js` etc and compiles them into bigger files such as `app.css` and `app.js`, full to the brim of all your apps' code and with intelligent loading depending on the page you are on.

+You might be used to other platforms that do this sort of thing such as Webpack etc.

-Files such as LESS and SCSS need compiling to CSS in order for the browser to understand them, but by including all of what makes a frontend into one compiler, makes for a rapidly better development experience.
+Files that are non standard, such as LESS and SCSS need compiling to CSS in order for the browser to understand them, but by including all of what makes a frontend into one compiler, makes for a rapidly better development experience.

 Cooker aims to replace bigger services such as NPM, Webpack and Laravel mix by dramatically lowering the bar for entry and providing a frontend resource system that is uniquely Laravel, without the baggage of a Node based compiler.